Publishing a Plugin

 When your plugin is ready, you can publish it to a JetBrains Marketplace plugin repository so that other users can install it in IDE.
 The first plugin publication, even when a project uses the Gradle setup, must be uploaded manually.

-Before publishing a plugin, please make sure to follow the guidelines from Plugin Overview page for an optimal presentation of your plugin on JetBrains Marketplace.
+Before publishing a plugin, ensure it follows all recommendations from Plugin User Experience (UX).
+For an optimal presentation, see the guidelines from Plugin Overview page.
 The Busy Plugin Developers.
 Episode 2 discusses 5 tips for optimizing JetBrains Marketplace plugin page in more detail.
 See also Marketing about widgets and badges.

 Uploading a Plugin to JetBrains Marketplace